siaumau/smartimgoll/README.md

 ---

 ## English

+### About SmartimG
+SmartimG is a smart and simple image processing tool that focuses on providing an intuitive interface for users to easily handle image content.

+### Features
+This is a user-friendly web tool that helps you quickly remove text from images.
+It supports various selection tools and color processing options, allowing you to precisely remove text content from images.

 ### Introduction
 A user-friendly web tool for removing text from images.
 It offers various selection tools and color processing options for precise text removal.